Baldo431/Gasoline_Price_Dashboard/README.md

 - Natural Language Processing: Sentiment Analysis

 ### Current Status
-12/7/2022 - This week the deliverables for Segment 2 were submitted.
-So far, the machine learning portions and data ETL have been completed, but lack integration with one another.
-Additionally, not all data has been programatically added to the database.
+12/14/2022 - This week the deliverables for Segment 3 were submitted.
+The biggest progress this week was the creation of the web pages and connecting them to the database.
+We were able to successfully retrieve information from mongoDB using node.js and express.js.
+However, we ran into issues incorporating the machine learning predictions into the web page as the module that inserts the machine learngin data into the database has not been completed yet.
+Additionally, the connection to the database posed an unprecedented challenge as Node.js and Express.js was new technology that had to be learned and led to some of the data not being added to the web page on time.
+See Figure 6 in the [Dashboard](#dashboard) section below to see what the current home page looks like.

 Some things to note are that:
-- No join statement was performed as the data used in this project does not require joins and is stored in a noSQL database.
+- The web page is hosted locally.
+To run it on localhost it requires installation of node.js, express.js, and the mongodb driver.
-- The `twitter_data.py` file has not been integrated into the main logic.
-Therefore, its ouput is not currently being entered into the database.
+- The twitter data has not been added to the home web page.
-- The machine learning models have not been converted and consolidated into one python file and are still in ipynb format.
-- Some issues were encountered when merging, causing some of the file references to be incorrect.
-- `logic.py` and `scraping.py` should work and showcase the connection to the database.
-Just note that these files require a local connection to a mongodb instance to insert data into the database.

-Having said that, the deliverables can be found in the following files:
-- Presentation : clickable link in Readme.md
-- Machine Learning Model: see `gas_oil_ML.ipynb` and `twitter_NLP.ipynb`
-- Database: see `logic.py` and `scraping.py`
-- Dashboard: see Dashboard section in Readme.md or Storyboard slide on presentation.
+- Dummy data was used in stead of the twitter data and current gas prices prediction.
+- The web page back end can be found in the `app.js` file and the front end components can be found under the `public` folder.
+- The only interactive elements at the moment are the nave bar and the built in interactions from the Plotly.js charts.

 ### Future Work
-The next step is to integrate all our modules together and build out the webpage.
+The next step is to complete building the other web pages and integrate all the data in the database into the home page.
 #### Future Work for Machine Learning Models - 12/14/2022
 The next step for the linear regression machine learning model is to include a function that takes in current gas prices from AAA's website and predicts future gas prices.
 The next step for the sentiment analysis natural language processing model is to fix the "for loop" issue and generate predictions and an accuracy score.
 Currently, the models are merged into one python file, and will be updated once the next steps are complete.